widderslainte/uod/11_campaigns/jungle_hexcrawl/rules_and_rulings.md

 # Campaign Rules and Rulings
 **Changelog**
 * 2019/12/15 document start
-* 2020/04/17 lots of updates that should have been in previous changelogs,
+* 2020/04/17 lots of updates that should have been in previous changelogs
+* 2020/08/29 minor edits, links

 ## Defaults and Assumptions
-In between character creation at campaign start and the first 3 or 4 sessions, we effectively switched from BX (Moldvay) to Lamentations of the Flame Princess.
-When in doubt refer to the 2013 "Player Core Book:
-Rules & Magic".
-For items not covered there or in this document, refer back to BX (Moldvay).
-For items still not covered, we'll fall back on the Gospels of Saint Gygax.
+In between character creation at campaign start and the first 3 or 4 sessions, we effectively switched from B/X Dungeons & Dragons (Moldvay edition) to <a href="https://www.drivethrurpg.com/product/115059/LotFP-Rules--Magic-Free-Version">Lamentations of the Flame Princess</a>.
+When in doubt refer to the 2013 <a href="https://www.drivethrurpg.com/product/115059/LotFP-Rules--Magic-Free-Version">"Player Core Book: Rules & Magic"</a> version.
+For items not covered there or in this document, refer back to <a href="https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic">BX (Moldvay</a>).
+For items still not covered, we'll fall back on the <a href="https://www.acaeum.com/ddindexes/setpages/dmg.html">Gospels of Saint Gygax</a>.

 ## Modifications

 ### Character Creation
 #### Ancestry
 Choose from the following, either individually or in combination (mixed ancestry other than Eskla, "ancestrally Heteri, but raised among the Mindat", etc).
-Details can be found on <a href="http://uodwiki.daimones.net/03_cultures/">Uod sites</a>.
+Details can be found on the <a href="http://uodwiki.daimones.net/03_cultures/">Uod site</a>.
 * Chlendi
 * Eskla
 * Heteri